StableLlama/ComfyUI-basic_data_handling/README.md

   - When element order doesn't matter

 ### When to use which type
+- Use **data list** when you need to:
+    - Process each item individually through ComfyUI nodes
+    - Allow nodes to iterate through your items automatically
+    - Connect to nodes that expect individual inputs
+    - Perform batch processing operations
+    -
 - Use **LIST** when you need:
   - Ordered collection with potential duplicates
   - To preserve insertion order